geocmsk/polymerlabs-socialmediapack/README.md

 For the use of Polymer's Social Media Posts in case of need.
 Prepared in accordance with the format in size 1920px x 1080px
 -------------------------------------------------------------

-I present it to your liking.
+# I present it to your likings.
-CemS
+# CemS